wagga40/Zircolite/docs/Usage.md

 ### Field mappings

-**field mappings** allow you to rename a field from your raw logs (the ones that you want to analyze with Zircolite).
-Zircolite already uses this mechanism to rename nested JSON fields.
-You can check all the builtin field mappings [here](https://github.com/wagga40/Zircolite/blob/master/config/fieldMappings.json).
+**Field mappings** enable you to rename a field from your logs.
+Zircolite leverages this mechanism extensively to rename nested JSON fields.
+You can view all the built-in field mappings [here](https://github.com/wagga40/Zircolite/blob/master/config/fieldMappings.json).

-For example, if you want to rename the field "CommandLine" in **your raw logs** to "cmdline", you can add the following in the [here](https://github.com/wagga40/Zircolite/blob/master/config/fieldMappings.json) file :
+For instance, to rename the "CommandLine" field in **your raw logs** to "cmdline", you can add the following entry to the [fieldMappings.json](https://github.com/wagga40/Zircolite/blob/master/config/fieldMappings.json) file:

 ```json
 {